sabdulramoni2/Run-Ansible-from-Jenkins-Pipeline/README.md

       - Bash Script: Prepare-Ansible-Server.sh
-            - The purpose of this section is to automate sections II.A.i.b and II.A.i.c so that Ansible and Python's boto3 and botocore packages can be installed non-interactively.
+            - The purpose of this section is to automate sections so that Ansible and Python's boto3 and botocore packages can be installed non-interactively.
 This is useful if installing on a fresh Ansible server in a Jenkins pipeline
               Restore the ansible-jenkins project in Microsoft Visual Studio Code.
 At the root of the project folder, create a new bash script called prepare-ansible-server.sh.
             - Add a shebang at the top of the prepare-ansible-server.sh file to notify the code editor this is the start of a bash script.

               ```
                     #!/usr/bin/env bash
               ```
             - Add the following apt commands to install Ansible, pip3, and boto3 and botocore Python packages.
 The -y flag confirms the desire to proceed with the installation without manual intervention.

               ```
                     #!/usr/bin/env bash
                     apt update
                     apt install ansible -y
                     apt install python3-pip -y
                     apt install python3-boto3
                     apt install python3-botocore
               ```
             - Open the Jenkinsfile.
 In the “execute ansible playbook” stage, locate the withCredentials block.
 Add the following line above sshCommand:

               ```
                     sshScript remote: remote, script: "prepare-ansible-server.sh"
               ```